meettyj/Web-of-Law_Ranking-System/README.md

 ## What's Next
 - Waiting for real queries and test the system performance on real queries.
 - Evaluate the ranking result and fine-tune the system.
+- Transfomer in legal domain.
+Visualize the distribution of attention by heatmap.